Students With Disabilities and/or Health Conditions

-Students with disabilities requesting accommodations, including housing accommodations, should contact the Center for Academic Support.
-Students requesting accommodations may be asked to provide documentation of their disability, which supports the need for the requested accommodation.
+Students with disabilities and/or health conditions requesting accommodations, including housing accommodations, should contact Accessibility Services/Center for Academic Support.
+Students requesting accommodations will be asked to provide documentation of their disability/health condition, which supports the need for the requested accommodation.

 Some programs of study at the university have technical standards.
-Students with disabilities who require accommodations in order to meet technical standards must contact the Center for Academic Support.
+Students with disabilities/health conditions who require accommodations in order to meet technical standards must contact Accessibility Services/Center for Academic Support.

-JWU encourages students who have service animals to notify the Center for Academic Support on their campus.
-The center works with students to communicate with campus partners, including faculty, to provide additional support and accommodations as appropriate.
-Students with service animals will also need to obtain a copy of the university's Care and Responsibility of Service Animals Procedure.
+JWU encourages students who have service animals to notify Accessibility Services/Center for Academic Support on their campus.
+Students with service animals must obtain a copy of the university's Care and Responsibility of Service Animals Procedure.

 Emotional Support Animals

-Students seeking to bring an emotional support animal into campus housing must meet with an advisor from the Center for Academic Support on their campus to determine if this is a reasonable accommodation.
-Students may be asked to provide documentation of their disability which supports the need for an emotional support animal.
+Students seeking to bring an emotional support animal into campus housing must meet with an advisor from Accessibility Services/Center for Academic Support on their campus to determine if this is a reasonable accommodation.
+Students will be asked to provide documentation of their disability/health condition which supports the need for an emotional support animal.
 Emotional support animals are not permitted in any area other than the student's assigned residence hall room.
-Students with an emotional support animal will also need to obtain a copy of the university's Care and Responsibility of Emotional Support Animals Procedure.
+Students with an emotional support animal must obtain a copy of the university's Care and Responsibility of Emotional Support Animals Procedure.

 Review of Accommodation Decisions